-As in schools across the nation, the discontinuation of counselors, paraeducators, social workers, and services for special education and other needy students has caused a disrupted learning environment.
+As in schools across the nation, the discontinuation of counselors, paraeducators, social workers, and services for special education and other needy students has only exacerbated the issue.

 Earlier this year, the Oregon Education Association (OEA) published, “A Crisis of Disrupted Learning: Conditions in Our Schools and Recommended Solutions.”

 Some assaults are intentional acts of violence while others are the result of, for example, working with students who have mental challenges.
 Whatever the circumstances, more and more educators are ending up in the emergency room.
 While some are forced to use their medical leave, others choose instead to resign.”

 According to the report, disrupted learning environments occur “when student behavior significantly interferes with instruction and/or school staff members’ ability to maintain a stable classroom or ensure student safety.”
 At times, students can become dangerous to themselves or the classroom as a whole.
 These incidents can often result in clearing a classroom of students to ensure everyone’s safety.

 Over three years, OEA members shared stories of extreme behaviors in Oregon schools.
 According to the report: “These behaviors have made classrooms feel unsafe for students and educators, and everyone is feeling their impact.
 Student needs are going unmet and educators have very real concerns about whether they can provide safe, welcoming, and inclusive learning environments for all with the resources they have.”